 After accessing the link, they will be redirected to a cloned version of the website the perpetrators pretend to represent.
 Then, if the user enters their actual current password, the cybercriminals will be able to hijack the affected account.

-This is how Facebook accounts and even online banking logins are sold on the dark web for as cheap as just $10.
+This is how Facebook accounts and online banking logins are sold on the dark web for as cheap as just $10.

 The majority of such data is obtained from simply scrapping Facebook profiles that have been set to “Public” by their owners.
 Unfortunately, the vast majority of personal information is freely shared and made available to the general public by Facebook users themselves.